justinpage/PHP-Design-Patterns/notes/01_introduction.md

 is an interface or an abstract class, it will be noted.
 The type and the name of the class will be separated at the top whereas the methods for the bottom.
 We can then define our methods as public, protected, or even private.
-We can also define if they receive any parameters or return any type of information.
+We can also define them if they receive any parameters or return any type of information.

 Agile Manifesto and Software Craftsmanship
 ------------------------------------------